Hydr0x1de/PSC-ds-bot/README.md

 - ban <IP>   - ban
 - unban <IP> - unban
 - serverinfo - get basic information about host server
-- restart    - restart (reboot) entire server
+- reboot     - reboot entire server
-- reboot     - alias of restart
 ```

-Using restart / reboot commands supposes you run the bot not on the local computer, and also have set up autostart of the bot.
+Using reboot command supposes you run the bot not on the local computer, and also have set up autostart of the bot.

-Using ban commands supposes you have set up firewalld.